1050 Connecticut Avenue, N.W., Washington, DC 20036-5306 USA

 Mr. Olson was the Distinguished Visiting Practitioner in Residence at Cornell Law School in 2003, and from 2005 through 2007 taught corporate governance at Northwestern University School of Law.
 He is currently a Distinguished Visitor from Practice at Georgetown University Law Center, teaching courses in securities regulation and governance of nonprofit organizations.

-Mr. Olson serves on the Board of Directors of the Frederick B. Abramson Memorial Foundation, a not-for-profit charitable organization that provides scholarships for disadvantaged high school graduates going on to college, and as an honorary board member of Washington Performing Arts.
-He is a member of the American Law Institute, the Washington Institute of Foreign Affairs, and the International Reference Team for Company Law Reform in South Africa, a Trustee of the Committee for Economic Development and serves on the Advisory Board of the Weinberg Center for Corporate Governance at the University of Delaware.
+Mr. Olson serves on the boards of directors of the Abramson Scholarship Foundation and Washington Performing Arts.
+He is a member of the American Law Institute, served on the International Reference Team for Company Law Reform in South Africa, and served as a Trustee of the Committee for Economic Development.
+He was the founding Chair of the Board of Trustees of the American College of Governance Counsel (2015-2018).